GKE Deployment with CloudSQL and Google Cloud Storage

 Prepare a GCS bucket

-By default, internal storage is implemented using the local file system.
-This section will guide you on how to change the storage backend to Cloud Storage to ensure more reliable, durable, and scalable storage.
+This section guides you on how to change the storage backend to Cloud Storage to ensure more reliable, durable, and scalable storage.

 1. Go to the Cloud Storage console and create a bucket.